Here’s Our Rant About Vistra Corp. (VST)

 VST’s Market Performance

-VST stocks went up by 2.04% for the week, with a monthly drop of -0.19% and a quarterly performance of 6.64%, while its annual performance rate touched -6.15%.
-The volatility ratio for the week stands at 2.06% while the volatility levels for the past 30 days are set at 2.67% for Vistra Corp..
-The simple moving average for the period of the last 20 days is 2.30% for VST stocks with a simple moving average of 11.96% for the last 200 days.
+VST stocks went up by 4.13% for the week, with a monthly jump of 2.72% and a quarterly performance of 15.13%, while its annual performance rate touched -5.93%.
+The volatility ratio for the week stands at 1.97% while the volatility levels for the past 30 days are set at 2.61% for Vistra Corp..
+The simple moving average for the period of the last 20 days is 4.22% for VST stocks with a simple moving average of 13.88% for the last 200 days.

 Analysts’ Opinion of VST